-MacRoy-Higgins does stress that parents need to remain diligent about language developmental delays, because with early awareness of neurodiversity comes early intervention.
+MacRoy-Higgins does stress that parents need to remain diligent about language developmental delays, because with early awareness of neurodivergence comes early intervention.
 MacRoy-Higgins spoke to Fatherly about understanding late talkers, what the warning signs are, and how the right kinds of interventions can help children of few words catch up to their peers by Pre-K.

-So, what, exactly, is a late talker?
+What, exactly, is a late talker?

 Is this an issue of genetics?

 What we do know is that language skills tend to run in families, so the late talker is likely to have another family member who had some kind of language issue.
-We don’t have a specific gene but we’ve observed these trends.
+We don’t have a specific gene, but we’ve observed these trends.

 So is the language delay a disorder?

 Well, we’re still trying to figure out what’s going on.
 There is a lot of evidence that says it’s a language delay, which means that these kids are following the typical developmental path but slower.
 There’s some research that shows there are differences in late talkers in terms of language development, which leads us to think it might be a disorder.

 What happens with late talkers is that more than half of them usually catch up to their peers.
 They enter Kindergarten and their language skills are in the average range.
 In those kids, we think it was simply a delay, whereas other kids — about 25 percent of late talkers — continue to have difficulty with language.
 These children are usually diagnosed, in preschool years or elementary years, with language impairment.